 Screen Objective This screen allows the user to enable the required debug statements that are useful during debug operation.
 A four-byte integer is used for enabling the level of tracing.
 Each BIT in the four-byte integer represents a particular level of Trace.
 Combination of levels is also allowed.
 System errors such as memory allocation failures are announced by means of LOG messages and TRACE messages.
 Interface errors and protocol errors are made known by means of TRACE messages.
-Navigation Layer 2 Management > 802.1x > Basic Settings Click Configure Trace Options Fields Traces-select the traces for which debug statements is to be generated.
-The default option is critical.
-The options are: Errors-generates debug statement for all failure traces of the below mentioned trace.
-Events-generates debug statements for event handling traces.
-This trace is generated in case of event processing.
-Packets-generates debug statements for packets handling traces.
-This trace is generated in case of transmission or reception of packets.
-State-Machine-generates debug statements for state machine handling traces.
-This trace is generated in case of State Machine processing.
-Redundancy-generates debug statements for redundancy code flow traces.
-This trace is generated in case of redundancy processing.
-Buttons Apply-modifies attributes and saves the changes.
-Configure Global Options-accesses the 802.1X Basic Settings screen.
+Navigation Layer 2 Management > 802.1x > Basic Settings Click Configure Trace Options

+Fields Traces -select the traces for which debug st default option is critical.
+The options are: ratements is to be generated.
+The Errors-generates debug statement fo mentioned trace. or all failure traces of the below Events-generates debug statements f generated in case of event processing.
+S .
+Packets-generates debug statements trace is generated in case of transmiss State-Machine-generates debug state traces.
+This trace is generated in case of the company of the Redundancy-generates debug statem traces.
+This trace is generated in case of Buttons Apply-modifies attributes and saves the ch nanges.
+Configure Global Options-accesses the 80.
+2.1X Basic Settings screen.